Robert-M-Lucas/LanguageMaker2/README.md

 - [NT for {word name}] - No translation for this word; add a translation by editing the word's English synonyms

-Using 'deterministic' translation allows you to resolve errors as they come up
+Using 'stepped' translation allows you to resolve errors as they come up